 Creating a comprehensive estate plan typically requires you to incorporate a variety of inter-related components into one cohesive plan.
 Planning for the distribution of your estate assets may be a primary goal of your estate plan; however, it won’t be your only goal.
 You may have heard about the importance of including Long Term Care Medi-Cal planning in you estate plan but have yet to do so, in large part because you don’t know why Long Term Care Medi-Cal planning is necessary.
-To help explain the need for Medi-Cal planning, the Riverside elder law attorneys at Dennis M. Sandoval, A Professional Law Corporation provide an overview.
+To help explain the need for Medi-Cal planning, the Riverside elder law attorneys at Sandoval Legacy Group, A Professional Law Corporation provide an overview.

 What Is Long Term Care Medi-Cal?

 Long Term Care Medi-Cal is the name given to California’s Medicaid program that deals with care in skilled nursing facilities or rehabilitation hospitals.
 Medicaid is a healthcare program that is primarily funded by the federal government, though the individual states can provide additional funding if they choose to do so.
 Each individual state also administers its own Medicaid program.
 People often confuse Medicare and Medicaid.
 Medicare is also a federally funded, and administered, healthcare program.
 A primary difference is that Medicare is an “entitlement” program, meaning that as long as you (or a spouse) paid into Medicare during your working years you are automatically entitled to Medicare benefits when you retire.
 Medicaid, on the other hand, is a “needs based” program, meaning that an applicant must demonstrate a financial need to be eligible for Medicaid benefits.